slevu/serpico2/README.md

 devtools::install_github("slevu/serpico2", build_vignettes=TRUE, force=TRUE)
 ```
 ## Requirements
-The package has been developed and tested on Windows 7 and MacOSX Version 10.13: "High Sierra" operating systems.
+The package has been developed and tested with R version 3.6.2 on Windows 7 and MacOSX Version 10.13: "High Sierra" operating systems.
 The package should be compatible with Windows, Mac, and Linux operating systems.

 ## Package dependencies
 The following packages are needed to execute functions: